As well as the charities and projects we support around the world, we also select a charity of the year, and this year we've chosen the 'Tusk Trust'.

 The Lewa Education Programme has provided both logistical support and funding to eight primary schools and one secondary school in Northern Kenya, all of which are supported due to their proximity to key conservation areas.
-Lewa, like Tusk, realises that education is the key to long term change in Africa and their support has enhanced the lives of over 10,000 children.
+Lewa, like Tusk, realizes that education is the key to long term change in Africa and their support has enhanced the lives of over 10,000 children.
 In Kenya, the last decade has been characterized by increasing costs of education, reduction in average earnings, and low school expansion rates.
-These combined factors have resulted in reduced enrolment levels in Kenya’s schools.
+These combined factors have resulted in reduced enrollment levels in Kenya’s schools.

 Meet our marathon runners

 Katie, a Thailand and Borneo Specialist in our Boston office, and Alice, a Japan Specialist based in our Witney office, have completed what's regarded as one of the toughest marathons in the world.

 Organized by Tusk and Lewa, and supported by Safaricom, 1,200 runners from over 20 different countries took part in the marathon.
 The heavily protected 65,000-acre wildlife conservancy is home to over 100 rhino, herds of elephant and a vast assortment of plains game including zebra, giraffe and buffalo.

 We asked Alice and Katie why they wanted to take on such a challenge before the event.

 Why did you jump at the chance to run the Safaricom Marathon?

 Katie: Running isn't my favorite pastime in the world, but I love that you can do it absolutely anywhere and it allows you to get outside and see new places.
 I think Tusk is an incredible charity and after a great start to my career at Audley I was thrilled at the prospect of representing the company at such an incredible event.